teamworktf/website_api/GAMEMAPS.md

 # Gamemap thumbnails & information

 Retrieve information about gamemaps within Team Fortress 2.
+[Prerequistes for using this API](https://github.com/teamworktf/website_api).

 ### Search for a specific map